openandclose/tosixinch/docs/commandline.rst

 .. option:: --keep-html

-    do not extract, keep html as is, just component download to make complete local version
+    do not extract, keep html as is, just component download to make complete local version html

 .. option:: --overwrite-html

-    do not create new 'efile' (overwrite 'dfiles')
+    do not create new 'efile' (overwrite 'dfile')

 Styles
 ------